Code-Solidi/OpenCqs/Readme.md

 All good and well but this requires some manual coding.
 Say we use the built in ```ServiceCollection``` DI which comes with .NET.

-There has to be a line
+For each and every handler there has to be a registration like the one below:

 ```
   services.AddScoped<IQueryHandler<Query, object>, QueryHandle>();